jaseknighter/flora/README.md

 ## Roadmap

 ## Credits
-Flora's L-system code is a Lua-translation of the code presented in Daniel Shiffman's [The Nature of Code](https://natureofcode.com/book/chapter-8-fractals/)
+Flora's L-system code is a based on the code in Chapeter 8.6 of Daniel Shiffman's [The Nature of Code](https://natureofcode.com/book/chapter-8-fractals/)

-*Bandsaw*, the bandpass-filtered sawtooth engine is based on Eli Fieldsteel's marimba presented in his [SuperCollider Tutorial #15: Composing a Piece, Part I](https://youtu.be/lGs7JOOVjag)
+*Bandsaw*, the bandpass-filtered sawtooth engine is based on SuperCollider code for a marimba demonstrated by Eli Fieldsteel in his [SuperCollider Tutorial #15: Composing a Piece, Part I](https://youtu.be/lGs7JOOVjag)

+Additional credits:

 ## References